meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

         The ARN of your AWS SSO Instance.

       group-name-pattern:
-        Configures the pattern that defines the desired name of AWS SSO groups managed by meshStack.
+        Configures the pattern that defines the desired name of AAD groups managed by meshStack.
         It follows the usual replicator string pattern features and provides the additional replacement:

           1. platformGroupAlias (contains the role name suffix, configurable via Landing Zone)